What does this mean?

 - We work on the premise that everyone, including ourselves, are asymptomatic and potential carriers and spreaders of COVID-19.

 ADDITIONAL PRECAUTIONS BY TREKSCOTLAND IN RELATION TO COVID-19:

 - Carry a face covering/face mask on all our Treks which should be worn, when close contact is unavoidable, including at all times if travelling in our transport.

 - Carry an appropriate gel for cleaning hands [minimum of 60% alcohol]

-- Not attend any of our Treks if you are symptomatic, know you have been in contact with someone who is symptomatic, or have been asked to self isolate.
+- Not attend any of our Treks if you are symptomatic, know you have been in contact with someone who is symptomatic, or have been asked to self isolate, including if having to quarantine on arrival because of travelling from a country which is on Scotland’s quarantine list.
 If you have to cancel for any of these reasons you will get a full refund with our COVID-19 Peace of Mind Guarantee.

 - Physically distance from all other clients, unless they are from the same household.

 TREKSCOTLAND Guides will: